I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 The Festival WegWeizer

-The closing day of the festival took the form of one of my signature events “Pizza Sonntag”, a variety show with pizza that last 7 hours.
+The closing day of the festival took the form of one of my signature events “Pizza Sonntag”, a variety show with pizza that lasts 7 hours.
+Everybody, anybody can get up and do a bit.
+Then I serve pizza, over and over and over again.

 Busland Version 4.0 by Day